 The commitment of the European Commission of reducing road fatalities by 50% in the period 2000 - 2010 was almost achieved with an estimated reduction of 44% [1], and the same target was adopted for the period 2010 - 2020.
-Pedestrians - including people with disabilities - account for 20% of the fatalities in EU-24.
-More than 6.000 pedestrians died in road traffic accidents in 2010.
-The 75% of pedestrians fatalities takes place in urban environments and around the 25% of them occurs in on or close to a pedestrian crossing [1].
+Within this context, pedestrians - including people with disabilities - account for the 20% of the fatalities in EU-24 with more than 6.000 pedestrians died in road traffic accidents in 2010.
+The 75% of pedestrians fatalities takes place in urban environments and around the 25% occurs in on or close to a pedestrian crossing [1].
 Accordingly, new solutions specifically devised to increase the safety of pedestrians, including users with disabilities, at urban crosswalks can be of great help to reach this ambitious mid-term goal.